MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     [uuid(b8611d99-eed6-4f3f-902c-a198502ad472), object, pointer_default(unique)]
     interface ICoreWebView2ContextMenuParams : IUnknown
     {
-        /// The coordinates where the right click occured in relation to the upper left corner of the webview bounds [propget] HRESULT Location([out, retval] POINT* value);
+        /// The coordinates where the context menu is requested occured in relation to the upper left corner of the webview bounds
+        [propget] HRESULT Location([out, retval] POINT* value);

         /// The context that the user selected